Divorce Attorneys Kennett Square

 In Pennsylvania, marital debts are defined as debts that were acquired by either spouse after the marriage date and before the date of separation.
 Common marital debts include credit card bills, mortgages, car loans, home equity loans, tax obligations and judgments.
 Even if a credit card was only in one spouse’s name, if the credit card was used during the marriage, both parties have an obligation to repay the debt.

 Divorces usually get messy and ugly and unfortunately the high road is not always taken.
-The Philadelphia divorce lawyers at The Law Office of Donze & Donze have helped many clients locate hidden assets and income that a spouse may possess in an attempt to wrongly and fraudulently attempt to keep a marital asset for themselves.
+The Kennett Square divorce lawyers at The Law Office of Donze & Donze have helped many clients locate hidden assets and income that a spouse may possess in an attempt to wrongly and fraudulently attempt to keep a marital asset for themselves.

 - Requesting the court impose a lien as security for the payment for alimony or any other award for the other party